• A

 2. Identification of behavioral and neural differences in the perception of medical text that aligns or contrasts with users' beliefs, including through the utilization of machine learning methods.

-2. International Forum "COGNITIVE NEUROSCIENCE – 2023," Presentation: "Modification of the Implicit Association Test for Assessing Attitudes toward Vaccination," December 7-9, 2023, Yekaterinburg, Russia.
+3. International Forum on Cognitive Neurosciences "COGNITIVE NEUROSCIENCE – 2023," oral presentation: "Modification of the Implicit Association Test for Assessing Attitudes Toward Vaccination," co-authors: A.Y.
+Syromyatnikova, L.V.
+Mararitsa, E.D.
+Artemenko, December 7-9, 2023, Yekaterinburg, Russia.

 Project News: